 What Happens If You Don’t Sleep For Days?

 - At 36 hours without sleep, you’ll see a lack of long-term memory creation.
 Some people, like soldiers, have even experienced whole days going missing from their memories.
-You’ll also see more triggering of the flight-or-fight response to stimuli.
+You’ll also see a more frequent triggering of the flight-or-fight response to stimuli.

 - At 48 hours without sleep, or two days, you’ll start to experience microsleeps (if you haven’t already), along with decreased insulin and several forms of ataxia, such as slurred speech.